 As Matt Dillahunty once said, in a debate with secular anti-choicer Kristine Kruszelnicki, "When it comes to determining what sort of rights we're going to grant people, there are two primary methods.
 The first is that we begin with no rights, and are free only to exercise the rights that we specifically enumerate.
 The second is that we begin with all rights, except for those that we specifically limit.
 The first option is patently absurd -- where did you get the right to begin defining rights in the first place?
 The second requires that we focus our attention on how and why we're going to restrict certain rights.
 Which rights take priority, and what do we do when rights come in conflict?
 The right to bodily autonomy is one of the most foundational principles that has guided this process.
 When a proposed restriction would violate this right, there is a very heavy burden to overcome before that violation could be justified."

-In expanding on this, I'll repeat that our society recognizes a foundational right to bodily autonomy -- it is the foundation of individual freedom.
+In expanding on this, I'll repeat that our society recognizes a foundational right to bodily autonomy -- it is the basis of individual freedom.
 If you do not own yourself, then by necessity, someone else does (in the case of criminalizing abortion, a fetus would be grated legal access to a woman's body without her consent, and the government would, in part, also claim ownership over a pregnant woman's body in order to enforce the law).
-You simply cannot claim freedom without ownership of yourself.
+You simply cannot have freedom without ownership over yourself.

 It's actually, then, the anti-choicer's job to justify why denying bodily rights to pregnant women alone should be permissible.
 Again, we already recognize bodily autonomy in every other instance, so the burden of proof falls on those who think that this right should be limited in this one circumstance -- why a woman should legally lose control of her body when she's pregnant.
 A right to bodily autonomy is vital to freedom, which is highly valued in our society, so this burden of proof -- as to why a woman's personal freedom should be severely limited when she becomes pregnant -- requires high levels of justification.
 Denying women this basic right is making women slaves to their biology.